 The sail may have an existing torsion line in the luff.
 Talk to your sailmaker about installing a Harken Reflex torsion cable.
-Requires a separate Dyneema® type tension-handling luff line.

 Changing sails: With the new sail furled and ready to go, changing sails is quick and easy.
 Simply pull the spring pin, slide out one (1) assembly and slide the new sail assembly into the lower drive unit.
 You can even switch from a free-flying sail to a code zero sail.
 Note the fixed tack terminal.
 Switch sheets and hoist as normal.